twilio-labs/netlify-okta-auth-sample-site/README.md

-# okta4netlify-sample-site
+# netlify-okta-auth-sample-site

-A sample site for the okta4netlify package.
+A sample site for the netlify-okta-auth package.